liferay-search/liferay-docs/en/user/articles/200-managing-apps/03-using-the-liferay-marketplace.markdown

 2. From the Control Panel.
 Navigate to *Apps* &rarr; *Purchased* to see your purchased apps.
 A button next to each app lets you install or uninstall the app.
-If the app isn't compatible with your @product@ version, *Not Compatible* is displayed in place of the button.
+If the app isn't compatible with your @sharepoint@ version, *Not Compatible* is displayed in place of the button.
 Additional compatibility notes are also shown, such as whether a newer version of the app is available.
 You can also search for an app here by project, category, and